 Q: What is the deadline for having the form signed?

-A: The director should have the forms signed and on file by the last Monday in August.
+A: The director should have the forms signed and on file by the first day of school.

 Q: When does the 8-hour rule begin?

-Q: Does meeting, warming-up or doing a "run through" prior to a performance count towards the 8 hours?
+Q: Does meeting, warming-up or doing a "run through" prior to a performance count towards the eight hours?

 A: On performance days (football games, competitions and other public performances) bands may hold up to one additional hour warm-up, run-through or dress rehearsal beyond the eight hour limitation.

-Q: Does the drum line or color guard or other auxiliary have any additional rehearsal time beyond the eight hours?
+Q: Does the drum line, color guard, or other auxiliary unit have any additional rehearsal time beyond the eight hours?

-A: No. The eight hours is cumulative for all components of the marching band, including its auxiliaries units (drumline, color guard, twirlers, etc.).
+A: No. The eight hours is cumulative per student for all components of the marching band, including its auxiliaries units (drumline, color guard, twirlers, etc.).